 - What bird species visited your garden the most?

 - What time of day did you do your survey?

+Complete the claim form to tell us about your activity, and we'll send you a medal.
 Each Kiwi Guardians action has a different medal – see how many you can collect.